Three-year Official Cohort Default Rates for Schools

 A 3-year cohort default rate is the percentage of a school's borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1 to September 30, and default or meet other specified conditions prior to the end of the second following fiscal year.
 Please refer to the Cohort Default Rate Guide for a more in-depth description of cohort default rates and how the rates are calculated.

 The U.S Department of Education releases official cohort default rates once per year.
-The FY 2009 official 3-year cohort default rates, the first official 3-year cohort default rates available, were delivered to both domestic and foreign schools on September 24, 2012, electronically via the eCDR process.
+The FY 2010 official 3-year cohort default rates, the second official 3-year cohort default rates available, were delivered to both domestic and foreign schools on September 23, 2013, electronically via the eCDR process.
 All schools must enroll in eCDR to receive cohort default rate notification.
 Schools may check their eCDR enrollment online or by calling CPS/SAIG Technical Support at 800-330-5947.

 For schools interested in taking actions to manage defaults, read the sample default management plan.